Activities and Guidance on the Reserve

 Please keep your dog’s on a lead or under close control, and do not enter the Fleet and intertidal areas which are so important for feeding and roosting geese, ducks and wading birds.
 There are no dog waste collection points on this extensive reserve.
 We are happy for dog waste to be left on the shingle as it quickly disappears.
 Elsewhere please pick up and take home.

-Camping is not permitted but the use of ‘beach buddies’ by anglers on the seaward side of the beach is.
+Camping is not permitted anywhere on the Reserve but the use of ‘beach buddies’ by anglers on the seaward side of the beach is.